wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 ### Backend

 The worker code is built using [Edgesearch](https://github.com/wilsonzlin/edgesearch).
 See the project for more details.
+To build and deploy the worker, see the [package.json scripts](./build/package.json).

+Building the worker requires at least clang 7 and lld 7.
+The build scripts use a release build of Edgesearch from this repository, so build Edgesearch using `cargo build --release` before running them.

 ### Frontend

-All the app files are located in [src](./src/):
+All the app files are located in [client](./client/):

 - `page.hbs`: main HTML file, written as a Handlebars template to remove repetition and allow conditional content
 - `script.js`: custom JS that contains logic for autocomplete, animations, searching, and general UX